Population history of Egypt: Cultural anthropological practices and population influences

 Stuart Tyson Smith (2001) described evidence which showed that the Ancient Egyptian culture shared strong affinities with modern African cultural practices such as divine kingship, the use of head rests along with circumcision and that the archaeological evidence also "strongly supports an African origin" for the ancient Egyptians.
 He also referenced physical and cultural similarities between the Egyptians and the Punities (considered to be coastal Sudan or Eritrea) that were represented with similar "red skin" symbolic hue and clothing attire.
 In 2018, Smith reviewed evidence which indicated linkages between the Upper Egyptian region, the Sahara and the Sudanese Nubia.
 In particular, he argued that the cultural features which characterised the Egyptian civilisation were "widely distributed in north-eastern Africa but not in western Asia" and this had earlier origins in the Saharan wet phase period.

 Toby A. H. Wilkinson (2000) writes that in the elite art of the late Predynastic Period, the use of Mesopotamian iconography is well-known.
 He mentions in particular the intertwined serpopards and the rosettes on the Narmer Palette and the Narmer mace-head.
 After the reign of Narmer, indigenous Egyptian motifs were preferred.

 Toby Wilkinson in 2002 proposed an origin for the Egyptians somewhere in the Eastern Desert, and presented evidence that much of predynastic Egypt was representative of the traditional African cattle-culture, typical of Southern Sudanese and East African pastoralists of today.
-Toby Wilkinson has cited the iconography on rock art in the Eastern Desert region as depicting what he interpreted to be among the earliest representations of the royal crowns and suggested the Red Crown could have originated in the southern Nile Valley.

 Donald B. Redford wrote in 2004 that it is reasonable to assume that the Seventeenth Dynasty originated in Nubia based on the expanded presence of Nubians in Egypt during that time period.
 The Seventeenth Dynasty conducted a succession of military campaigns against Avaris in Lower Egypt and also Kerma in Nubia, resulting eventually in the collapse of Kerma and its occupation.
 In the eighth century BCE Kush considered itself the sole custodian and proponent of the unadulterated Egyptian tradition.